Japan's Nikkei 225 index plunges 12.4% as world markets tremble over risks to the US economy

 Share prices have fallen in Tokyo since the Bank of Japan raised its benchmark interest rate on Wednesday.
 The Nikkei is now down 3.8% from a year ago.

-Shares surged to stratospheric heights earlier this year on frenzied buying of shares in companies expected to thrive thanks to advances in artificial intelligence.
-The latest setback has hit markets heavily weighted toward computer chipmakers like Samsung Electronics and other technology shares: on Monday, South Korea's Kospi plummeted 9.3% as Samsung's shares sank 11.6%.
+Shares surged to stratospheric heights earlier this year on frenzied buying of stock in companies expected to thrive thanks to advances in artificial intelligence.
+The latest setback has hit markets heavily weighted toward computer chipmakers like Samsung Electronics and other technology shares: on Monday, South Korea's Kospi plummeted more than 9% as Samsung's shares sank 11.6%.
+It closed 8.8% lower at 2,441.55.

 Taiwan's Taiex also crumbled, losing 8.4% as Taiwan Semiconductor Manufacturing Co., the world's biggest chip maker, dropped 9.8%.